iamsoojung/iamsoojung/README.md

    <b>Hello, This is Soojung Kim.</b><br/>

-   My goal is to be a backend developer who creates valuable services that can contribute to the world. 🚀<br/>
+   My goal is to be a backend developer who creates valuable services
+   <br>that can contribute to the world. 🚀<br/>

   <br>